-Before you start collecting paint swatches, do some preliminary thinking about your neighborhood, the style of your house, and more Some thoughts to consider are:
+Before you start collecting paint swatches, do some preliminary thinking about your neighborhood and the style of your house.
+Moreover, some additional factors to consider are:

 What parts of your house can NOT be painted?

 You can’t change your roof with paint and you won’t be painting any brick or stone accent colors.
 These features are more permanent; so make sure you choose exterior paint colors that will blend with them.

 Ask yourself these questions.
 What do you love?
 Are you in an HOA that determines what colors you can use for your exterior?